Google Search Console is a handy audit tool that should be used by every SEO, digital marketer, or anyone working with a functioning website.

 Content with Potential

-Going off of the content audit, you’ll want to identify pages that have ranking potential.
+Going off the content audit, you’ll want to identify pages with ranking potential

 High Impressions and Positioning, Low CTR

-To find these pages, all you need to do is set a position filter for 5 and above, click filter for clicks below 1, and then sort by impressions.
-Then review each URL on the SERPs to see why they aren’t driving traffic.
-Are they being stolen by competitors?
-Is your title and meta description boring?
-Are there opportunities to add schema?
-These are the type of things you’ll want to look for when you audit your Google Search Console.
+To find these pages, all you need to do is set a position filter for 5 and above, click filter for clicks below 1, and then sort by impressions